 There is a popular (albeit misguided) belief that BIPOC kids adopted into white families live white-approximate lives and grow up with white privilege.
 This belief asserts that adoption is beautiful and is one of the purest kinds of love, a love that has the power to transcend racial boundaries, replacing a lost family with one newly gained.
 But this simplistic vision of adoption is propaganda in service to the multibillion-dollar adoption industry and its paying customers: white, adoptive parents with access to power and privilege.

-As such adoptees, our proximity to white privilege directly correlates more not to our proximity to power, but to white violence.
+However, our proximity to white privilege also correlates to our proximity to white violence.
 Packs of white boys riding their bikes through my neighborhood, shouting anti-Asian slurs as they passed my house.
 The white woman down the street who perceived me as polluting the neighborhood.
 Veterans who compulsively told me about their Korean War experiences when I was just a little girl.

 Racist nicknames and comments about eating dogs.
 The erasure and isolation.
 Fetishism and hyper-sexualization.
 The rape.